temporalio/documentation/docs/concepts/what-is-a-workflow-execution.md

 ### Limits

-When executing Commands, Temporal allocates resources that get released once a Workflow Task has completed or terminated.

 Each pending Activity generates a metadata entry in the Workflow's mutable state.
 Too many entries create a large mutable state, which causes unstable persistence.